-ASA is pleased to announce four new awards from ASA’s Fund for the Advancement of the Discipline (FAD), which supports small grants for innovative work that advances the discipline of sociology.
-The FAD program is jointly funded by ASA and the Sociology Program of the National Science Foundation.
+ASA is pleased to announce four awards from the Fund for the Advancement of the Discipline (FAD) in response to the June 2018 round of proposals.
+FAD is a small grants program jointly funded by ASA and the Sociology Program of the National Science Foundation (NSF).
 Applications are reviewed by an advisory panel composed of ASA Council members.

 A few years after my retirement, I discovered that I missed teaching and I went back to work at a local university, but I struggled to find ways to connect with students whose life experiences bore little resemblance to mine.
 At first, I used Tim Delaney’s Seinology (2006) to enliven introduction to sociology.
 I discovered, however, that Jerry Seinfeld’s humor often missed the mark with 19- to 23-year olds.
 Not only did they not get the jokes, they failed to see how the themes of the episodes connected with sociological concepts.

 Want to integrate TRAILS into your graduate teaching seminar?
 The TRAILS Teaching Seminar program will help you enhance the learning process for your graduate students and advance the scholarship of teaching and learning in Sociology.
 Applications are now being accepted for Spring 2019.

 The American Sociological Association announces the 2019 slate of candidates for ASA Officers, Council, Committee on Committees, Committee on Nominations, and Committee on Publications.
 Ballots for the 2019 ASA election will be distributed to eligible members in April 2019.
 Voting will close on May 31, 2019.

 (Vote for 1; elected will serve from August 2019 to August 2022)